Luguentz Dort NBA Preview vs. the Warriors

-Luguentz Dort and the rest of the Oklahoma City Thunder will be facing off versus the Golden State Warriors on Thursday at 10:00 PM ET.
+The Oklahoma City Thunder, Luguentz Dort included, hit the court versus the Golden State Warriors on Saturday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.